 I’m passionate about language and words, and connections between people and places.

-I also have a huge affinity for design – perhaps because two of the homes I lived in as a child were designed by Alan Rigby, of renowned firm Group Architects.
+I also have a huge affinity for design – perhaps because two of the homes I lived in as a child were designed by Alan Rigby, of the renowned Group Architects.
 From a professional perspective, the combination of my interest in both communication and design is probably why the architectural industry is my ‘happy place’.

-London is a city I both love and hate.
+Literature has had a big influence on my life and not surprisingly, London is a city that I love.
 During the course of my career I’ve done two stints there.
-As well as holding many special memories, it is also my portal to humanity in all its guises.
+As well as holding many special memories, it is my portal to humanity in all its guises.